Pocket money, working time and contract for au pairs in Belgium

 From au pair working hours to payment – all the important information on conditions and arrangements for au pairs and host families in Belgium are summarized here.

 Au pairs and host families have to sign the official Belgian au pair contract.
-To get ready for this the au pair and host family should discuss their expectations for the au pair stay and include these in the contract that they prepare.
+To get ready for this the au pair and host family should discuss their expectations for the au pair stay and include these in the au pair contract that they prepare.
 For non-EU au pairs, the host family then sends a signed copy of the au pair contract to the responsible immigration office.

 The au pair contract remains valid for the whole period of the au pair stay.
 However, it is possible to terminate the contract if one wishes.
 We recommend a period of notice of 14 days.
 This gives both the au pair and the host family time to find a replacement or to organise the return trip.
 The au pair contract can also be terminated immediately without any period of notice on serious grounds.